-A month has gone by with no tropical activity in the Atlantic basin, which is nothing unusual for this time of year.
+A month has passed with no tropical activity in the Atlantic basin, which is nothing unusual for this time of year.
 But that’s likely to change soon.

 Forecast updates from both the National Oceanic and Atmospheric Administration (NOAA)1 and scientists at Colorado State University (CSU)2 lowered projected numbers slightly but are still confident overall activity will be above normal this season.